-Visits to Persistently Lowest Achieving Schools Implementing School Improvement Grant Intervention Models used to create the necessary conditions to implement one of the four federally approved intervention models using 1003(g) funds,.
-NYSED has approved School Improvement Grants to implement either a transformation or turnaround model using School Improvement grants for eleven schools in New York City, eight schools in Rochester CSD, four schools in Buffalo CSD, three schools in Syracuse CSD, and two schools in Yonkers CSD.
+Visits to Persistently Lowest Achieving Schools Implementing School Improvement Grant Intervention Models either 1003 (g) grants (twenty-eight schools) or smaller 1003(a) grants (six schools) that can be used to create the necessary conditions to implement one of the four federally approved intervention models using 1003(g) funds.
+NYSED has approved School Improvement Grants to implement either a transformation, or turnaround model using School Improvement grants for eleven schools in New York City, eight schools in Rochester CSD, four schools in Buffalo CSD, three schools in Syracuse CSD, and two schools in Yonkers CSD.
 1003(a) grants have been approved for three schools in Buffalo, one school in Rochester CSD, one school in Albany CSD, and one school in Roosevelt UFSD.
+1003(a) grants for 23 schools in New York City, representing 41,055 students, are currently under review.